Squanto: Action to save Tisquantum in Nemasket

 The men returned to Plymouth after rescuing the Billington boy, and it was confirmed to them that Massasoit had been ousted or taken by the Narragansetts.
 They also learned that Corbitant, a Pocasset sachem formerly tributary to Massasoit, was at Nemasket attempting to pry that band away from Massasoit.
 Corbitant was reportedly also railing against the peace initiatives that the Plymouth settlers had just had with the Cummaquid and the Nauset.
 Tisquantum was an object of Corbitant's ire because of his role in mediating peace with the Cape Cod Indians, but also because he was the principal means by which the settlers could communicate with the Indians.
 "If he were dead, the English had lost their tongue," he reportedly said.
 Hobomok was a Pokanoket pniese residing with the colonists, and he had also been threatened for his loyalty to Massasoit.
 Tisquantum and Hobomok were evidently too frightened to seek out Massasoit, and instead went to Nemasket to find out what they could.
 Tokamahamon, however, went looking for Massasoit.
 Corbitant discovered Tisquantum and Hobomok at Nemasket and captured them.
 He held Tisquantum with a knife to his breast, but Hobomok broke free and ran to Plymouth to alert them, thinking that Tisquantum had died.

 Governor Bradford organized an armed task force of about a dozen men under the command of Miles Standish, and they set off before daybreak on August 14 under the guidance of Hobomok.
 The plan was to march the 14 miles to Nemasket, rest, and then take the village unawares in the night.
 The surprise was total, and the villagers were terrified.
 The colonists could not make the Indians understand that they were only looking for Corbitant, and there were "three sore wounded" trying to escape the house.
 The colonists realized that Tisquantum was unharmed and staying in the village, and that Corbitant and his men had returned to Pocaset.
-The colonists searched the dwelling, and Hobomok got on top of it and called for Tisquantum and Tisquantum, both of whom came.
+The colonists searched the dwelling, and Tisquantum came out after Hobomok called him from the top of the building.
 The settlers commandeered the house for the night.
 The next day, they explained to the village that they were interested only in Corbitant and those supporting him.
 They warned that they would exact retribution if Corbitant continued threatening them, or if Massasoit did not return from the Narragansetts, or if anyone attempted harm to any of Massasoit's subjects, including Tisquantum and Hobomok.
 They then marched back to Plymouth with Nemasket villagers helping bear their equipment.

 Bradford wrote that this action resulted in a firmer peace, and that "divers sachems" congratulated the settlers and more came to terms with them.
 Even Corbitant made his peace through Massasoit.
 Nathaniel Morton later recorded that nine sub-sachems came to Plymouth on September 13, 1621, and signed a document declaring themselves "Loyal Subjects of King James, King of Great Britain, France and Ireland".